JetBrains/intellij-sdk-docs/basics/getting_started/deploying_plugin.md

   ![Prepare Plugin for Deployment](deploying_plugin/img/prepare_plugin_for_deployment.png)

-* If the plugin module does not depend on any libraries, the .jar archive will be created.
+* If the plugin module does not depend on any libraries, a .jar archive will be created.
-  Otherwise, a .zip archive will be created.
-It will include all the plugin libraries specified in the project settings.
+  Otherwise, a .zip archive will be created including all the plugin libraries specified in the project settings.

   ![Jar Saved Notification](deploying_plugin/img/jar_saved_notification.png)